Measurement of R = sigma_L / sigma_T and the Separated Longitudinal and Transverse Structure Functions in the Nucleon Resonance Region

 Also presented with the resonance region data in Fig. ~\ref{f1fl} are the predominantly DIS ($W^2 > 4$ GeV$^2$) data from Rosenbluth separations performed at SLAC \cite{dasu,tao}.
 Where overlapping, the two data sets are in agreement, providing additional confidence in the achievement of the demanding precision required for these experiments.
 In all cases, there is a smooth transition between the resonance and DIS data in both $x$ and $Q^2$.

-The curves shown are next-to-next-to leading order, from Alekhin \cite{Alekhin}, including target mass effects according to \cite{GP}, and from a recent MRST analysis \cite{MRST} both with and without target mass effects according to \cite{Barbieri}.
-Both of these are parton distribution function based parameterizations of deep inelastic data.
-However, MRST includes data from other sources as well.
-Alekhin's calculations are valid only down to $Q^2 = 1$ GeV$^2$.
+The curves shown are parton distribution based parameterizations of structure functions at next-to-next-to leading order, from Alekhin \cite{Alekhin}, including target mass effects according to \cite{GP}, and from MRST \cite{MRST}, both with and without target mass effects according to \cite{Barbieri,TMreview}.
+The MRST parameterization includes data from deep inelastic scattering as well as other experiment types, while Alekhin's calculation uses only DIS.
+The latter calculation is valid only down to $Q^2 = 1$ GeV$^2$.

 It is clear that some prescription for target mass effects is required to describe the data.
-However, for $Q^2 > 1$ GeV$^2$, no additional non-perturbative description seems necessary to describe the {\it average} behavior of the resonance region.
+However, for $Q^2 > 1$ GeV$^2$, it appears that minimal if any additional non-perturbative descriptions (such as higher twist effects) seem necessary to describe the {\it average} behavior of the resonance region.
 The resonances oscillate around the scaling curves.
-Furthermore, this is true for a range of different $Q^2$ values, indicating that the scaling curve describes as well the average $Q^2$ dependence of the resonance regime.
-This is consistent with quark-hadron duality, and may be counted as the first observation of duality in the separated transverse and longitudinal structure functions.
+Furthermore, this is true for the range of different $Q^2$ values, indicating that the scaling curve describes as well the average $Q^2$ dependence of the resonance regime.
+These observations are consistent with quark-hadron duality \cite{dual_review}, and may be counted as the first observation of duality in the separated transverse and longitudinal structure functions.

-In summary, we have reported results from a first detailed study of longitudinal strength in the nucleon resonance region.
+In summary, we have reported results from a first detailed study of longitudinal and transverse strength in the nucleon resonance region.
+The new data have yielded an array of interesting observations.
 Contrary to most transition form factor fit assumptions, the resonant longitudinal component is found to be substantial.
-Furthermore, the $W^2$-dependence of the longitudinal structure function is more pronounced than the transverse.
+Furthermore, the resonance mass dependence of the longitudinal structure function is more pronounced than the transverse.
 Significant strength is observed between the $S_{11}$ and $P_{33}$ resonance mass regions in the longitudinal channel.
-Separated measurements of the inelastic structure functions $F_1$ and $F_L$ are presented, allowing for a first observation of quark-hadron duality in these distinct functions independently.
+Separated measurements of the inelastic structure functions $F_1$ and $F_L$ are presented.
+The data show quark-hadron duality for the first time in the $F_1$ and $F_L$ structure functions independently.